 This hearty dish is spinach spaetzle with ham and cheese sauce.
 It is a wonderful full-flavored choice as your main course.

 Thankfully for us, the first time we ate Spinatspatspazlen mit Schinken-Käsesauce was at a friend’s mountain cabin so we didn’t have to bumble through the pronunciation in front of a waiter.
-But since then, whenever we want to revisit this South Tyrolean classic we make an honest attempt then simply point to it on the menu.
+But since then, whenever we want to revisit this South Tyrolean classic we make an honest attempt and then simply point to it on the menu.
 You can do the same.

 Spaghetti Bolognese mit Speck